dgroomes/typescript-playground/README.md

 * [x] DONE Add an enum example.
 There are a lot of TypeScript features I want to learn but enums are top of my mind.
 * [x] DONE Add a dev container definition.
 I want to be able to run this in GitHub Codespaces or VS Code Remote Containers.
 * [x] DONE Add a "union types" (or similar) example.
-* [ ] Clean up my `tsconfig.json` files.
+* [x] DONE Clean up my `tsconfig.json` files.
 I can't remember what is important and what is right for 2023.

 ## Reference